eddietheengineer/VoronDocs/official/sourcing.md

 ### Print It Forward (PIF)

+If you are not able to print the ABS parts of a Voron yourself, there is a community-driven service called Print it Forward (PIF) in place.
+The goal of PIF is to provide a set of necessary structural parts for a Voron printer of your desire, printed on a Voron 3D Printer, showcasing their print quality.
+Every PIF-Provider undergoes a thorough vetting procedure in order to provide parts capable of demonstrating of what a Voron is capable of.
+PIF is a non-profit project, the pricing is set to compensate for the filament, energy and wear on the provider's rig.

+More information and the current queue length can be found on the [PIF Website](https://pif.voron.dev/).
+There is also a separate channel on the Voron discord, where questions can be asked.

 ## Ordering Parts

-For every printer on the main webpage, There is a method to generate a bill of materials (BOM).
+For every printer on the main webpage, there is a method to generate a bill of materials (BOM).
 That is the definitive guide for what parts are required for that printer.
 The BOM also references the sourcing guide.
 The sourcing guide is a list of recommended vendors for the various components that are required to build a printer.
 While there may be quantities listed on the sourcing guide, those numbers are not guaranteed to be accurate and we strongly recommend that people reference the BOM for specific quantities.

 *When purchasing small items, it is recommended to buy extras (round up).
 Having a few extra screws or connectors around may actually help you later.*